-The return on common stockholders equity ratio, often known as return on equity or ROE, allows you to calculate the returns a company is able to generate from the equity that common shareholders have invested in it.
+It measures the returns that a company can generate from the equity that its common shareholders have invested in it.

 When you want to calculate the return on shareholders' equity for a particular company, you can use the following formula: